 Parenting Tip: As a parent who is an 8, be patient.
 Your kids don’t always have to agree with you.
 Like the adults around you, children are entitled to their own differing opinions.
 Remember that disagreement is not synonymous with disrespect.
 Teach your kids how to calmly discuss points of contention by treating them with respect and expecting them to treat you with respect in every conversation, heated or not.

 Parenting Tip: As a parent who is a 9, stop caring about what other people, including your kids, think.
-It is okay to say “no” to your kids’ demands and to ask for what you need.
+It is okay to say “no” to your kids’ demands and ask for what you need.
 It’s okay to set boundaries and state your opinions and desires, even when this causes conflict.
-It’s also okay to rock the boat from time to time.
-Always be direct when voicing your concerns so that your kids don’t ever have to guess what you mean.
+It’s also fine to rock the boat from time to time.
+Always be direct when voicing your concerns so your kids don’t have to guess what you mean.

-If you want to learn more about the Enneagram, there are a plethora of resources out there to guide you.
+If you want to learn more about the Enneagram, there are many resources to guide you, including finding more of our Enneagram content here.
 Discovering more about your personality type, especially as it relates to motherhood, can be an invaluable tool in your parenting journey.
-Learning more about yourself as an individual will always help you to become the best mama you can be!
+Learning more about yourself as an individual will always help you become the best mama you can be!